betaflight/betaflight.com/docs/development/manufacturer/creating-configuration.md

 ## Overview

 1. Create a new configuration file in the [config repository](https://github.com/betaflight/config).
-2. The configuration file consists of defines and is independant from using CLI commands.
+2. The configuration file consists of defines and is independent from using CLI commands.
 All defines are in the format `#define <setting> [value]`.
 3. Other directives can be used in the configuration file, e.g. `#ifdef`, `#else` and `#endif`.

 ## Configuration